Caltech-IPAC/firefly/docs/firefly-api-overview.md

 ![diagram](https://cask.scotch.io/2014/10/V70cSEC.png)

-Being able to dispatch and listen to Firefly actions makes it possible to write new code, which could control or interact with Firefly widgets.
+Being able to dispatch Firefly actions and listen to them makes it possible to write new code, which could control Firefly widgets or interact with them.

-#####**firefly.util.addActionListener(actionType,callBack)**
+An external script would trigger UI change by calling an action dispatcher and react to UI action by adding a listener to this action.

+##### **firefly.util.addActionListener(actionType,callBack)**

 `firefly.action.type` object is a handle to Firefly action types.
 Action types are its properties.
 `firefly.actions` object contains action dispatchers.